Nowhere in yearbook design can a series of small or minor changes add up to create a dramatic difference as easily as yearbook fonts.

 To do that, ask yourself these questions:

-- Do you want your yearbook to look buttoned-up or hip?
+• Do you want your yearbook to look buttoned-up or trendy?

 The answers will give you a strategy for your yearbook fonts, something that will help you cut down your potential choices to something more manageable.
-Don’t underestimate that importance: there are roughly 1,000 widely used fonts in existence.
+With thousands of fonts in existence, and hundreds in the Treering app, it’s easy to get overwhelmed.
 Your total number of yearbook fonts should pretty much always be two, and shouldn’t really exceed three.

-Well, consistency is key for a balanced yearbook.
+Consistency is key for a balanced yearbook.
 Fonts are no exception.
-It’s better to use a couple of well-chosen fonts than to have so many that they distract from your design.
+It’s better to use a couple of (literally two) well-chosen fonts than to have so many that they distract from your design.
+By limiting your yearbook to two (max three) fonts and assigning them distinct roles, you establish a precedent.

 Historically, serif fonts have been used for copy elements, because they’re more legible in large bodies of text.
-Sans-serif fonts, on the other hand, have historically been used for page elements, since they’re generally considered to be more flexible.
+(This adviser loves Garamond.)
+Sans-serif and decorative fonts, on the other hand, have historically been used for theme elements, since they’re generally considered to be more flexible.

 If you’re to follow those historical queues, your font palette may look something like this: